We provide medical assistance to people affected by conflict, epidemics, disasters or those excluded from healthcare in 70+ countries

 Work and Achievements

-MSF has worked in India since 1999, providing free-of-charge essential healthcare to people in remote areas, and specialist care for people affected by HIV/AIDS, hepatitis C, acute febrile illnesses, tuberculosis, kala azar and sexual and gender-based violence.
+MSF has worked in India since 1999, providing free-of-charge essential healthcare to people in remote areas, and specialist care for people affected by HIV/AIDS, hepatitis C, drug-resistant tuberculosis, kala azar and sexual and gender-based violence.
 We also respond to natural disasters and other emergencies, provide mental healthcare and advocate for the development of more effective and affordable medicines to improve access to treatment for people everywhere.

 Fund Utilisation Statement